Today you are going to learn 15 actionable wireless microphone tips plus seven bonuses.

 But, the reality says choosing wireless microphones can be confusing and at times, an art.

-So, also consider all of the following elements before setting up your cordless microphone in the room.
+So, also consider all of the following elements before installing up your wireless microphone in the room.

 There is no magic number or a silver bullet.